-The supposedly fun and playful cartoon characters surrounding the boy make no inroads into his subdued and distracted mind, its natural play instincts severely restricted by an abusive and alcoholic father.
+The supposedly fun and playful cartoon characters surrounding the boy make no inroads into his disturbed mind, its natural play instincts severely restricted by an abusive and alcoholic father.

 The father himself suffers an ultimately fatal play deficit as he keeps trying to please the suave but soulless middle managers who, like so many middle managers in real genocides, shame the weak male into illogical violence, their insane demands and his extreme "play deficit" rendering him ultimately devoid of any "identity with the feeling of others" (as researcher Brown puts it above) - even with the feelings of his own wife and son.